govau/service-manual/content/content-strategy/search-engine-optimisation/seo-terms/screenshot3.md

 ---
 ### [3]Search engine results page (SERP)

-This image displays the results from a typical user search showing the top 3 positions out of 33,000,000 results.
+This image displays the organic search results for the search term 'tax returns'.
+It shows the top 3 positions out of about 33,000,000 results.

-Top 3 organic results for the keyword search ‘tax returns’:
 - Position 1: Lodging your tax return
 - Position 2: Lodge online
 - Position 3: Individual tax return instructions